rupertwh/bmplib/API.md

 ### Undefined and invalid pixels: bmpread_set_undefined_to_alpha()
 #### Undefined pixels
 RLE-encoded BMP files may have undefined pixels, either by using early end-of-line or end-of-file codes, or by using delta codes to skip part of the image. bmplib default is to make such pixels transparent.
-RLE-encoded BMPs will therefore always be returned with an alpha channel by default, wether the file has such undefined pixels or not (because bmplib doesn't know beforehand if there are any undefined pixels).
+RLE-encoded BMPs will therefore always be returned with an alpha channel by default, whether the file has such undefined pixels or not (because bmplib doesn't know beforehand if there are any undefined pixels).
 You can change this behaviour by calling
 `bmpread_set_undefined_to_alpha()`, with the second argument `yes` set to 0.
 In that case, the returned image will have no alpha channel, and undefined pixels will be set to zero.
 This function has no effect on non-RLE BMPs.
 ```
 void      bmpread_set_undefined_to_alpha(BMPHANDLE h, int yes)
 ```

+Note: this setting will have no effect if you use `bmpread_load_palette()` to switch to loading the indexed data! (see above)

 #### Invalid pixels
 Invalid pixels may occur in indexed BMPs, both RLE and non-RLE.
 Invalid pixels either point beyond the given color palette, or they try to set pixels outside the image dimensions.
 Pixels containing an invalid color enty will be set to zero, and attempts to point outside the image will be ignored.